Juzley/typeordie/README.md

 A typing game written in C++ with SDL.

 # Build
-Dependencies: SDL2, SDL2-mixer, Boost (headers only), GL, GLM (headers only),
+Dependencies: SDL2, SDL2-mixer, Boost + Boost program options, GL, GLM (headers only),
     C++11 standard library and capable compiler.
 Once the dependencies have been satisfied, run 'make' from the root directory.

+On a recent unbuntu:
+  sudo apt-get install libsdl2-dev libsdl2-mixer-dev libboost-dev libboost-program-options-dev libglm-dev make

+For windows, the Nugen MinGW distro (http://nuwen.net/mingw.html) comes packaged with all the required libraries.

 # Running
 Run the typeordie executable from within the 'bin' directory.